KSDunne/statement_beauty/TESTING.md

 The very first performance score I got on lighthouse was 69% and after doing all of these steps, it went up to a score of 81% during one test, so I think these steps did make an improvement.
 I will submit the project in this state.
 However, if time allowed there is one more solution that could be tried.
 It is explained below.

-#### If time allowed, this could have been done to improve performance
+#### If time allowed, the following could have been done to improve performance

 If time allowed, the image fields could be switched to [django resized fields](https://pypi.org/project/django-resized/).
 For further instructions on this.
 Codu have a [blog](https://www.codu.co/articles/resizing-images-and-converting-formats-in-django-1rj9kdho) about resizing images and converting formats in Django.